Vectorworks/developer-scripting/Function Reference/Functions/TargetSprdSheet.md

 [SetTopVisibleWS| SetTopVisibleWS](SetTopVisibleWS|%20SetTopVisibleWS.md)

 ## Version
-TargetSprdSheet is obsolete as of VectorWorks 9.0, see new [[VS:SetTopVisibleWS| SetTopVisibleWS]].
+TargetSprdSheet is obsolete as of VectorWorks 9.0, see new [ SetTopVisibleWS](SetTopVisibleWS.md).

 Availability: from VectorWorks 8.0